exercism/blog/posts/v2-metrics.md

 V1: 8.0 solutions / person
 V2: 8.2 solutions / person

 Both held pretty much steady.
 This is one area where I hoped we'd see a big increase in V2, and we didn't.
 The wait times for mentoring, and the blocking mechanisms that stop progression without mentoring both made V2 a very slow experience.
-For someone wanting to get stuck into a language, with the huge mentor queues we often saw, it became difficult to learn at a reasonable rate.
+For someone wanting to quickly progress through a language, the huge mentor queues made it very difficult to learn at a reasonable enough rate.
 The experience here will be very track-dependent.
 For tracks with wait times longer than a day, the dropout rate is noticeable.
 For those with longer wait times (e.g., Rust, Python), the dropout rate is substantial.

 The changes in V3 are largely aimed at fixing this problem - making Exercism a place where you can quickly learn or practice a language, but where you can also have helpful asynchronous conversations with mentors without having your progress blocked.